FattaccioliLab/Protocols/Microfabrication/Photomask Design and Conversion/readme.md

 Heidelberg provides a very good cheat sheet with the rules to follow to make a compatible dxf :

 <img title="" src=".//media/dxf_Rules.png" alt="" data-align="inline" width="463">

+#### 3.1.2 Avoiding the XOR mode on AutoCAS using the XOR mode with the µPG 101

 #### 3.1.3 Draw your mask design in AutoCAD,